SomeWeekendReading/someweekendreading.github.io/_posts/2024-09-23-best-political-ad.md

     Maybe don't enable that?
 - And, as always, ya gotta respect the classics: [_Ceterum censeo, Trump incarcerandam esse._]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)

+## Addendum 2024-Sep-27: Ow!
+Ow!
+You're making me wag my tail too hard!

+<iframe width="400" height="224" src="https://www.youtube.com/embed/kDZ_Zpx-P8w?si=zV_lDaokQgEFAIvr" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>

+Ok, look.
+Tim.
+Buddy.
+You gotta take it down a notch here.
+I already like you.
+You don't have to push my buttons _this_ hard!

+That subtle dig about JD Vance being unable to order donuts? <sup id="fn1a">[[1]](#fn1)</sup>
+When you said "Look at me &ndash; I have no problem picking out doughnuts"&hellip; that was _tight,_ man.
+Well done.

+But when you shouted "Sold!" to the guy describing an apple cider donut cut in half and filled with Whoopie Pie cream filling&hellip;  Dude, it's _maddening_ that I can't figure out where to get such a thing in Boston.
+Now I'm gonna have to look up recipes for cream fillings.

+You do realize, don't you, that Candidate for Vice President is not typically this full of _joie de vivre_?
+Good job there, breaking the stereotypes: I didn't know a VP candidate could be smart, competent, and _fun._

 ---

 ## Notes &amp; References